alexanderbartels/generator-swproxy-mod/README.md

 yo generator-swproxy-mod
 ```

+Have a look at the [swproxy website](http://www.alexanderbartels.com/swproxy-www) to see which mods are already available.

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
 He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
 If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).

 ## License